 “An endorsement is a one-click way for your connections to endorse the Skills & Expertise listed on your profile.
 There is not an automatic way to request an endorsement.
-A written recommendation is not included with this feature.
-Learn more about Skill Endorsements.
+A written recommendation is not included with this feature.”

 “A recommendation is a written statement of recommendation from a connection.
-You may request recommendations from your connections, as well as proactively recommend your connections.
-Learn more about recommendations.”
+You may request recommendations from your connections, as well as proactively recommend your connections.”

 Do you see the difference in the level of effort involved?

-A recommendation, on the other hand, requires some time and thought.
+Recommendations matter even more.
 The person recommending you actually has to write something (or you can draft it for them!).
-As with an endorsement, the person is putting their name on the line to support you, but it’s much more complete and conspicuous.
+As with an endorsement, your contact is putting their name on the line to support you.

 A word about recommendations and references.